LeoJavaAI/Flask-Skeleton/README.md

 ####  Step 5 : Start the server.
     python run.py

-Crud operations are performed on a user resource.

-**You should be able to see the App at  http://localhost:5000/users**

-###Create a Scaffold
-    python scaffold.py posts
-    python db.py db migrate
-    python db.py db upgrade
-    python run.py

-**You should be able to see the App at  http://localhost:5000/posts**
+**You should be able to see the App at  http://localhost:5000/customers**

-The above command will create a posts module in the app directory along with relevant templates in the templates folder.
-For complete details on Scaffold see https://github.com/Leo-g/Flask-Skeleton/wiki/Scaffolding
+####Tests
+To run tests for all modules

+      bash tests.bash
-To run tests
+To run tests for a specific module

-      python tests.py
+     python app/customers/test.py